VAIJ-TEJAS/Articles/Advanced_Tkinter/draft4.md

 ![file_open_2][13]

 When clicked, the button "Open a File" triggers the `open_file` function, which opens a dialog window allowing you to select an existing file or create a new one.
-If a file is selected, the code appends the strings "January", "February", "March", "April", and "May" to the file and the file is closed.
-After writing to the file, the `status_label` is updated to display a message confirming the file write operation.
+If a file is selected, the code appends the strings "January", "February"..."May" to the file and the file is closed.
+The `status_label` is then updated to display a message confirming the file write operation.

 <div class="div-blue"> <span class="alert-header">Note:</span>  <span class="alert-body"> The file will automatically be closed when the `with` block is exited.
 However, you may explicitly close the file by calling `file.close()`.</span> </div>